All Episodes

 I'm great.

-Thanks for taking my phone call, bud.
+Thanks for taking my phone call.

-Uh exposing the Democrats on this issue of voter suppression.
+But I'm going to exposing the Democrats on this issue of voter suppression.

 What do you mean when you say voter suppression?

-It's like they're calling the black people, calling us dumb and stupid that we can't get an ID and other ethnic groups like black people that are dumb.
+It's like they're calling the black people, calling us dumb and stupid that we can't get an ID and other ethnic groups like black people that dumb.

 No, we're not.